yasen-petrov/axway-open-docs/content/en/docs/amplify_analytics/op_insights_config_elastic_production.md

 ---
 title: Configure Elasticsearch for production environment
-linkTitle: Advanced configuration
+linkTitle: Production setup
 weight: 50
 date: 2022-06-09
 description: Configure Elasticsearch for production environment.
 ---

 This section covers advanced configuration topics that are required for a production environment.
 It is assumed that you have already familiarized yourself with the solution using the Basic setup.